nwhitehead/pybook/README.md

 interpreter state, and the JS part keeps track of states.
 The state is passed into the `pbexec.run_cell` function.
 One interesting thing is that the `run_cell` doesn't take a state as input and return a new state (functional style), it takes an optional state and then does the action using that state.
 Might modify the state, or use it, produce output over time.
 If the JS part wants to keep around the original state, needs to duplicate it beforehand and not forget it.
+Duplicating state has some quirks but seems to work after patching up corner cases like modules types, file objects, and JS proxy objects.

 ### Invalidation